GeoscienceAustralia/wagl/docs/source/algorithms.rst

 * relative position of the sun and earth, and
 * atmospheric conditions.

 The NBAR algorithm attempts to normalise the imagery collected by the satellite to take account of these artifacts and hence render it more suitable for further analysis.
-The normalised imagery should appear as it would if the satellite were directly overhead (i.e. at `nadir <http://en.wikipedia.org/wiki/Nadir>`_) and at a specific solar angle (in the products produced here, 45°).
+The normalised imagery should appear as it would if the satellite were directly overhead (i.e. at `nadir <http://en.wikipedia.org/wiki/Nadir>`_) and at a specific solar angle (in the products produced here, 45 degrees).

 The NBAR algorithm was developed by staff at GA and CSIRO and is described in :download:`An Evaluation of the Use of Atmospheric and BRDF Correction to Standardize Landsat Data <auxiliary/li_etal_2010_05422912.pdf>`.